What We Offer Through the Lifespan

 Our religious educators and minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

-We invite you to explore these pages and contact our Coordinator of Religious Education at firstname.lastname@example.org to get connected.
+We invite you to explore these pages and contact our Minister for more information: firstname.lastname@example.org.